-- The Phase II redevelopment of Kingston Health Sciences Center ($500 million over 9 years) – KGH is Canada’s oldest still-operating acute-care hospital, serving some 500,000 patients and families across Eastern Ontario.
+- The Phase II redevelopment of Kingston Health Sciences Centre ($500 million over 9 years) – KGH is Canada’s oldest still-operating acute-care hospital, serving some 500,000 patients and families across Eastern Ontario.
 Replacing and modernizing aging infrastructure will ensure that Kingstonians continue to receive safe, high-quality, innovative care.

 - New ferries for Wolfe and Amherst Islands ($61 million over 3 years) – These will eliminate long wait times, increase tourism and ensure back-up when a ferry has to be taken out of service for maintenance.